Gentianaceae: Distribution

+Distribution is cosmopolitan.
+Gentianaceae occur on all continents except Antarctica, although diversity is highest in temperate and subtropical regions.
+Species of Gentianaceae often inhabit alpine and subalpine habitats.

 Characteristics

+Gentiana verna, or Spring Gentian, is a small gentian that grows to only a few centimeters.
+It is distributed across Europe, the Caucuses, and parts of Asia.

-The family consists of trees, shrubs and herbs showing a wide range of colours and floral patterns.
+The family consists of herbs, shrubs, and a few trees.
+The family shows a wide range of colors and floral patterns.
 Flowers are actinomorphic and bisexual with fused sepals and petals.
 The stamens are attached to the inside of the petals (epipetalous) and alternate with the corolla lobes.
 There is a glandular disk at the base of the gynoecium, and flowers have parietal placentation.
 The inflorescence is cymose, with simple or complex cymes.
 The fruits are dehiscent septicidal capsules splitting into two halves, rarely some species have a berry.
 Seeds are small with copiously oily endosperms and a straight embryo.
 The habit varies from small trees, pachycaul shrubs to (usually) herbs, with ascending, erect or twining stems.
 Plants are usually rhizomatous.
-Leaves opposite, less often alternate or in some species whorled, simple in shape, with entire edges and bases connately attached to the stem.
+Plants have opposite leaves, less often alternate or in some species whorled.
+Leaves simple in shape, with entire edges and bases connately attached to the stem.
 Stipules are absent.
 Plants usually accumulate bitter iridoid substances; bicollateral bundles are present.
-Ecologically, partial myco-heterotrophy is common among species in this family with a few genera such as Voyria and Voyriella lacking chlorophyll and being fully myco-heterotrophic.

 Ecology

-Some of these plants have limited ranges and are protected under governmental oversight.
-For example, Gentianella uliginosa (Dune Gentian), which occurs in some limited areas of Wales and Scotland, is a priority species under the Biodiversity Action Plan of the United Kingdom.
+Partial myco-heterotrophy is common among species in this family.
+A few genera such as Voyria and Voyriella lack chlorophyll entirely and are fully myco-heterotrophic.

+Gentianaceae species have a variety of pollination mechanisms including pollination by bees, hummingbirds, bats, and moths.
+Their seeds are dispersed by mammals, bats, birds, and wind.
+Despite some species having a bitter taste, gentians can be eaten by butterfly larvae, moths, beetles, and mammals such as deer.

+Species in the genera Fagraea, Anthocleista, Tachia, Chelonanthus, and Swertia can have ecological interactions with ants.
+Ants will visit nectaries, calyces, petioles, and sometimes live in the hollow stems of gentians.

 Biogeographic history

-Gentianaceae are distributed worldwide, but most species occur in temperate zones.
 According to Merckx et al., the neotropics were an important area for the early diversification events in Gentianaceae, most of which occurring during the Eocene.
-However, Pirie et al. suggested that ancient vicariance cannot be ruled out as an explanation for the early origins of Exaceae across Africa, Madagascar and the Indian subcontinent unless a strong assumption is made about the maximum age of Gentianales.
+However, Pirie et al. suggested that ancient vicariance cannot be ruled out as an explanation for the early origins of Exaceae across Africa, Madagascar and the Indian subcontinent.

+Gentiana calycosa growing in the eastern Sierra Nevada in California.

+In 2016, Favre et al. used phylogenetic reconstruction to find that early early diversification and dispersal of the Gentiana and Gentianinae occurred in the Qinghai-Tibet Plateau region.
+As the plateau lifted starting 50 million years ago, there was increased altitudinal zonation and many unique habitat niches in a small area.
+Gentiana species dispersed from the Qinghai-Tibet Plateau and surrounding areas to Taiwan, eastern China, North and South America, Australia, and New Guinea starting in the mid-Miocene era.